These walk-in shower ideas will inspire you to introduce a luxurious shower to your bathroom – no matter the size of the space or your budget.

 5. Add a step up to the shower

-Walk in showers look great with a flush shower tray, which creates a seamless and streamlined appearance.
-You can also go for a traditional wet room style floor where you tile the floor of the walk in shower, however you will need to ensure your room is completely watertight.
+Walk-in showers look great with a flush shower tray, which creates a seamless and streamlined appearance.
+You can also go for a traditional wet room style floor, where you tile the floor of the walk-in shower.
+However, you will need to ensure your room is completely watertight.
 This can be a significant upheaval, not to mention costly, too.

-6. Choose a feature backsplash for a walk in shower
+6. Choose a feature backsplash for a walk-in shower

 There’s no greater example of how bathroom planning and interior design have become intertwined than the backsplash.
 And no, the backsplash isn't just for the kitchen – it can make for an intriguing look in the bathroom, too.

 ‘A backsplash is a key decision in a project, especially in a bathroom,’ explains Alex Beaugeard, design director at McCarron & Co.
-‘As vertical surfaces, they carry significant design weight and there is a real appetite to experiment at the moment.
-I’m seeing artwork installed behind glass and resin bronze as well as wallpapers.'
+‘As vertical surfaces, they carry significant design weight, and there is a real appetite to experiment at the moment.
+I’m seeing artwork installed behind glass and resin bronze, as well as wallpapers.'

-7. Use color in a small walk in shower
+7. Use color in a small walk-in shower

-Don't be afraid to use color in a small walk in shower room.
-A good bathroom color scheme is essential for creating the look, feel and design you want in your space – and you can use everything from tiles to sanitaryware to accessories to create a unique look.
+Don't be afraid to use color in a small walk-in shower room.
+A good bathroom color scheme is essential for creating the look, feel and design you want in your space – and you can use everything, from tiles and sanitaryware to accessories, to create a unique look.

 8. Go for a statement tiles

-‘Boldly colored and patterned tiles can add such personality, dynamism and impact to walk in showers, really lifting the space,’ enthuses Caz Myers, director, Caz Myers Design.
+‘Boldly colored and patterned tiles can add such personality, dynamism and impact to walk-in showers, really lifting the space,’ enthuses Caz Myers, director, Caz Myers Design.